-Applications will close each year on 1 December for awards to be used from the middle of the following year (1 July to 30 June).
+Applications will close on 3 December, 2021 for awards to be used from the middle of the following year (1 July to 30 June).

 In addition to contact details and a research proposal, applicants will be asked to upload a CV, and ask their referee to email a letter of reference to SHARP’s Director of Awards.
 Applicants are responsible for ensuring that referees supply their reference before the closing date for applications.

 The selection panel is chaired by the Director of Awards (who is a member of the Executive Council) and two representatives from the Board of Directors (to be nominated annually by the Board).
 Applicants will be notified of the panel’s decision by the end of the year.